tomrist9/wallet-wave/README.md

 Spring Boot 3 with Spring Data REST: REST API with data management.
 Spring Boot 3 with Spring MVC and Thymeleaf: Web application with Thymeleaf templates.
 Spring Boot 3 Spring MVC Security: Implementing security with MVC
+### Course Resources
+For detailed explanations and guidance, refer to the Udemy course:
+Spring Boot 3: Learn Spring 6, Spring Core, Spring REST, Spring MVC, Spring Security, Thymeleaf, JPA, Hibernate, MySQL

+# Contributing
+Feel free to contribute to this project by submitting issues or pull requests.
+Your feedback and improvements are welcome!

+# License
+This project is licensed under the MIT License - see the LICENSE file for details.